Machine Learning for Store Delivery Scheduling

 The example above shows an example of replenishment day skipped; day n inventory is higher than minimum inventory and enough to meet day n+1 demand.

-Remark: This KPI is highly dependent on Inventory Level (%); with a low inventory level it is hard to skip a replenishment without risking shortage incidents.
+Remark: This KPI is highly dependent on Inventory Level (%); with a low inventory level, it is difficult to skip a replenishment without risking shortages.

-We’ll start first with a simple replenishment strategy, replenishment order quantity is calculated based on:
+We’ll start with a simple replenishment strategy, where the replenishment order quantity is calculated based on:

 • Day n-1: Replenishment Order at Day n-1